 - The next step is to add the chopped tomatoes, the ground masala, and the marinated chicken.

 - Add some chopped coriander leaves when it is nearly done.
-Now it is ready to serve with rotis, parathas, dosa, idli or biryani rice.
+Now it is ready to serve with rotis, parathas, dosa, idli, or biryani rice.

-Will deep-fry the chicken improves the flavor?
+Will deep-frying the chicken improves the flavor?

 Adjust the hotness of the Chicken Varuval.